GBU 101/BUS 101 – Introduction to Business/Nature of Business

 Emphasis on advanced applications of integrated office software as productivity tools.

-CCT 300W/BUS 301W – Managerial Reports/Essentials of Formal Communication
+CCT 300W/BUS 301W – Managerial Reports/Fundamentals of Formal Communication

 CCT 302 – Desktop Publishing

 This course focuses on the development of business document design techniques using Windows and desktop publishing software.
 Upon completion of the course, the student will have developed a critical awareness concerning effective publication design elements.
 The student will develop proficiency with desktop publishing InDesign software, design, graphics, and page assembly.

 CCT 310 – International Business Communication

 Characteristics of cultural differences that alter communication symbols and meanings for international business activity.
 Topics include culture profiles and conducting business, business protocol, international documents/U.S. documents, negotiation strategies, and oral presentations to intercultural business audiences.